Skip to main content

 Problem: Different tasks need different strengths.
 Reasoning-heavy architecture work benefits from a stronger model, while straightforward implementation can use a faster, cheaper agent.
 Solution: Assign providers based on task type within the same team.

 Benefit: Each agent uses the tool best suited to its role.
 The team-lead reasons about architecture with Opus, engineers iterate quickly with Codex, and the reviewer catches issues with Sonnet.
-Trade-off: Mixed providers mean mixed capabilities — Codex workers won’t have Claude’s native team integration features like session resume.
+Trade-off: Mixed providers mean mixed capabilities — Codex agents won’t have Claude’s native team integration features like session resume.
 When to use: Teams with diverse task types — architecture + implementation + review in the same wish.

 Pattern 2: Cost Optimization